sdownin/sdownin.github.io/_pages/about.md

 Bio
 ===

-I am a Ph.D. candidate in decision sciences and research assistant at the National Chiao Tung University Institute of Business and Management in Taipei, Taiwan.
+I am a Ph.D. candidate in decision sciences and a research assistant at the National Chiao Tung University Institute of Business and Management in Taipei, Taiwan.

 Research